VSI Archive Backup System for OpenVMS Installation Guide

 UAF> EXIT

-For detailed instructions about modifying account quotas, see the description of Authorize Utility in OpenVMS System Management Subkit.
+For detailed instructions about modifying account quotas, see the description of the Authorize utility in the VSI OpenVMS System Manager's Manual, Volume 1: Essentials.

 2.2.3.6.
 Required Processes

-Before beginning the installation procedure, check to see that DECnet Phase IV, DECnet Plus or TCP/IP and the OpenVMS Queue Manager are running.
+Before beginning the installation procedure, check to see that DECnet Phase IV, DECnet-Plus, or VSI TCP/IP Services and the OpenVMS queue manager are running.
 Network software is not required if you are on a standalone system and you will not be using the GUI.
 To see if these processes are active on your system, enter the following command:

 $ SHOW SYSTEM